REGISTER EARLY & SAVE $70!

 DERMATOLOGICAL COMPOUNDING WITH PAIN MANAGEMENT is an accredited 15 hour (1.5 CEUs) practice-based course designed for pharmacists, technicians, marketers, and students who want to learn more about a growing segment for compounding.
 Physicians and other healthcare professionals are welcome to attend.
-This course is a combination of didactic lectures for content and laboratory activities to enhance skill of compounding.
+This course is a combination of didactic lectures for content and laboratory activities to enhance an already established skill of compounding.
 Participants choosing this course should have a solid understanding of fundamental compounding techniques and calculations.
 Topics covered include: compounded topical pain treatments for both acute and chronic conditions, eczema, dermatitis, psoriasis, acne vulgaris, acne rosacea, cutaneous infections (impetigo, cellulitis, candidiasis, warts), hyper-pigmentation, scars, and stretch marks.
 Compounding with Hazardous Products will also be covered in relation to dermatological products which use hazardous components.

 *Funding for this course is provided in part by an unrestricted educational grant from the ACA Research and Education Foundation.